 Due to their relatively small size, councils often have a stronger awareness of and connection to the needs of the local community.
 Being non-giant-like also enables things that big government likes such as the ability to be agile and respond to emerging needs.
 What does this mean for us Gen Y's in practice?
 Well... sometimes councils fund necessary programs in school like anti-bullying, leadership, mental health and sex-ed programs.

 Many also have grants for community groups and businesses to deliver local initiatives as well as funding to support individuals with unique opportunities such as attending conferences.
 Got an invite to the World Forum On The Thing You're Excellent At?
-Want to start a community garden?
-It's worth checking out which of the candidates running for election support this kind of initiative.
+Want to start a community garden or need help creating a resume?
+It's worth checking out what’s already available as well as which of the candidates running for election support this kind of initiative.